Non-territorial autonomy: Between the two World Wars

-Second half of the 20th Century
+Second half of the 20th century

 Minority activism in the interwar period was later associated with the unleashing of a new war and this discredited the topic of minority rights as a whole.
-With the new world order that emerged after the Second World War, the issue of collective rights of minority nations disappeared from the agenda in Europe for a while, as new international organizations put individual rights and freedoms in the foreground instead of collective rights, and at times it was even found that the nation as a concept had lost its importance in European politics.
+With the new world order that emerged after the Second World War, the issue of collective rights of minority nations disappeared from the agenda in Europe for some time, as new international organizations put individual rights and freedoms in the foreground instead of collective rights, and at times it was even thought that the nation as a concept had lost its importance in European politics.

-In reality, however, the problem of minorities did not disappear, but dealing with it largely remained an internal matter of the countries or was resolved by bilateral agreements, for example, resulting in the autonomy guaranteed to the German-speaking population of South Tyrol in Italy in 1946, or as an agreements between Denmark and Germany in 1955 on the management of the Schleswig region.
+In reality, however, the problem of minorities did not disappear, but dealing with it largely remained an internal matter or was resolved by bilateral agreements, such as the Gruber-De Gasperi Agreement between Austria and Italy and the Bonn-Copenhagen declarations between Denmark and West Germany.
 Also, the political scientist John Coakley, while admitting a general lack of interest in the concept of non-territorial autonomy during this era, has nevertheless emphasized that the Belgian constitutional reform, which included elements of non-territorial autonomy, was launched several decades after the war.

 After the collapse of the Eastern Bloc and the Soviet Union, interest in non-territorial autonomy has grown significantly in Europe, especially in Central Eastern European countries.
 This interest has sometimes been limited to discussions, but has also led to the establishment of various forms of autonomy at the legislative level.
 Political scientist David Smith has argued that these developments in Central Eastern Europe were linked to the democratization process, heightened interest in minority issues due to tense national relations, and efforts to stabilize society.
 Thus, the question of whether non-territorial autonomy actually benefits specific minorities or increases their inclusion in society has remained secondary.
 Nevertheless, developments in Central Eastern Europe have been considered a "paradigm shift" for the idea of non-territorial autonomy.